cheshirekate8/cheshirekate8.github.io/README.md

 - **GitHub:** [github.com/cheshirekate8](https://github.com/cheshirekate8)

 ## ✅ To Do
-- Navbar
-  - Fix on mobile
 - General
   - Change SVG to icons where possible
   - Combine socials and personal info data types
   - Actually use all the data in the data folder instead of hard coding it
   - Remove all commented code
-- About
-  - Icon colors for light and dark mode
-  - Change "technologies I work with" to "my favorite languages"
 - Projects
   - Fix languages text color
   - If portfolio, remove live demo button